AntonTsukura/tool/README.md

-#  Tool for classifying information by tags (js, php)
+#  Tool for classifying information by tags (js, php, sql)

 ## Start (development mode)
 Type in root of project: